JetBrains/kotlin-web-site/docs/topics/native/native-cocoapods.md

 Generally, the Kotlin Gradle plugin discovers the `pod` executable in `PATH`, but this may be inconsistent depending on your environment.

-To set the CocoaPods installation path explicitly, you can add it to the `local.properties` file of your project:
+To set the CocoaPods installation path explicitly, you can add it to the `local.properties` file of your project manually or using a shell command:

-* In a code editor:
+* If using a code editor, add the following line to the `local.properties` file:

     ```properties
     kotlin.apple.cocoapods.bin=/Users/Jane.Doe/.rbenv/shims/pod
     ```

-* Or in a terminal, running the following command:
+* If using a terminal, run the following command:

     ```shell
     echo -e "kotlin.apple.cocoapods.bin=$(which pod)" >> local.properties